FAQs

 • Getting all the services needed/speeding up processes:

-If you feel you already have identified all the services you need, are knowledgeable and comfortable navigating your services on your own then this could mean that The MAC at Morgan’s Wonderland™ is probably not for you.
+If you have a special need and you feel that you may get some benefit from the services offered through Morgan’s Multi-Assistance Center (MAC)™, then we may be a fit for you.
+If you feel you already have identified all the services you need, are knowledgeable and comfortable navigating your services on your own then this could mean that Morgan’s Multi-Assistance Center (MAC)™ is probably not for you.
 However, our facility will also be a community and resource center so you can still partake in numerous community services, peer support groups, etc.

 A Medicaid Waiver offers services that are typically not covered under basic Medicaid coverage.
 Services may include respite care, attendance care, home modifications, residential options, adaptive aids, camp, specialized therapies, habilitation, etc.